rmtew/peasauce/README.md

 This is intended to be a summarised list of points that briefly note intended work, or possible future work.

-### Short Term
+### Short Term Tasks

 #### Bugs

-* File loading: Blocks the application execution.
-Should display some UI progress bar, and give opportunity to cancel, while offloading work to another thread.
-* File loading: Need to track both addresses that were relocated, and addresses at which relocations were made.
-This will give more correct labeling.
+* Disassembly: If f-line instruction has an invalid EA mode, disassemble as "dc.w $Fxxx".
+* "run.py": This is no longer run, and should be renamed to something like "disassembly.py".
+* UI: Error log lines should be coloured red.
-* UI: Should split blocks on address discovery.
+* UI: Should split blocks on all address discovery.
 * UI: Address extraction from disassembly match should not happen in UI, as UI should not be m68k specific.
 * UI: Disassembly text label placement should not happen in UI, as UI should not be m68k specific.
 * UI: Label placement should consider the case where a value happens to match a known address, like how Resource has #START+$50, where that might actually be $50 or whatever.

 #### Functionality

+* Metadata: Track what addresses are referred to by other addresses to allow jumping around the source.
 * Disassembly: Display DBRA instead of DBF (is this right?).
 * Disassembly: Customisable display of either A7 or SP.
 * Disassembly: Jump table discovery / processing.